microsoft/vscode-docker/README.md

 ### I get "unauthorized: authentication required" in the terminal when executing some commands, such as "Docker: push".

-Make sure you are signed in to the Docker Hub or Azure container registry from the docker CLI via `docker login`.
+Make sure you are signed in to the Docker Hub or Azure container registry from the docker CLI via `docker login` (using your username, not your e-mail address).

 If you are using an Azure container registry, you will need to get the username and password from Azure by right-clicking on the Azure container registry in the extension and selecting "Browse in the Azure Portal", then selecting the "Access Keys" tab.
 ![Getting Azure username and password](images/AzureUsernamePassword.png)